-The population of Somalia is estimated at around 11 million, with many more Somalis in neighbouring countries.
+The population of Somalia is estimated at about 11 million, with many more Somalis in neighbouring countries.
 Djibouti, Ethiopia and Kenya all have areas in which ethnic Somalis are a majority, many having been displaced because of the instability in Somalia in recent decades.
 Around 99% of Somalis are Sunni Muslim.
-The small Christian community within Somalia, not officially recognised, is believed to number less than 1,000, many of whom are ethnically Bantu.
+The small Christian community within Somalia is not officially recognized and a reliable number is difficult to estimate.

-Somali Christians face very significant challenges.
-There is no officially recognised church in any part of Somalia.
-Pressures are principally from non-State actors, given the weak application of the rule of law in most areas of Somalia.
+There are a few church buildings dating back to the colonial area, however they lost their purpose as places of worship.
 In July 2017 the Somaliland authorities allowed the re-opening of a Catholic church in Hargeysa, which had been closed for three decades, for use by expatriates.
-However, the church was closed just eight days later on grounds that its reopening had caused significant divisions which were contrary to Somaliland’s interests.
-Somalis who choose to leave Islam are likely to face strong family and societal pressure, including violent responses from family members.
+However, the church was closed after just eight days, on grounds that its reopening had caused significant divisions which were contrary to Somaliland’s interests.
+A Somali is supposed be a Muslim.
+There is no scope to adhere another religion.
+Due Somalia’s strong clan and family culture, Somalis who choose to leave Islam are likely to face strong family and societal pressure, including violent responses from family members.
 Those considered apostates may also face severe sanctions under Islamic law, including the possible death penalty.
-The threat from extremist groups is particularly acute, especially in the South where the al-Shabaab militant group continues to wield considerable control in some areas, several Somali Christians have reportedly been murdered by al-Shabaab in recent years as the militants seek to implement a strict form of Islamic law.
-The threat from al-Shabaab applies within Somali communities in neighbouring countries as well – in particular, several atrocities have been carried out against Somali Christian targets in the Garissa area of northern Kenya as part of a wider al-Shabaab campaign.
+Besides societal pressure, Christians have to fear al-Shabaab, particularly in the south, where al-Shabaab seeks to implement a strict form of Islamic law.
+The threat from al-Shabaab is felt within Somali communities in neighbouring countries as well – several atrocities have been carried out against Somali Christian targets in the Garissa area of northern Kenya as part of a wider al-Shabaab campaign.